instructure/instructure-ui/packages/ui-elements/src/components/Heading/README.md

 ---
 describes: Heading
 ---
+### Heading level
 Generate content headings, from h1 to h5.
+Use the `margin` prop to add margin.
-The `as` prop controls what html element is outputted.
-The `level` prop sets its appearance.
+- The `as` prop controls what html element is output. _(if not defined it will default to level)._
-Use the `margin` prop to give the Heading margin.
+- The `level` prop sets its appearance.

 ```js
 ---